hoxo-m/deltatest/README.md

 The **deltatest** package provides the `deltatest` function for performing statistical hypothesis tests using the Delta method as proposed by Deng et al. (2018).
 In this section, we explain the function’s arguments and return value.
+For more details, refer to `help(deltatest)`.

 ### 3.1 `data` Argument